Pan-American Highway: El Salvador

 Carretera Panamericana westbound at Nejapa.
 Note "CA-1 A", signage for alternative CA-1, north bypass of San Salvador.

 El Salvador is the smallest country (by area) along the route of the Pan-American Highway.
-After crossing into El Salvador at Candelaria de la Frontera, the Inter-American Highway continues on toward Santa Ana as Central America Highway 1.
+After crossing into El Salvador at Candelaria de la Frontera, the Inter-American Highway continues toward Santa Ana as Central America Highway 1.
 From the border crossing to Santa Ana is about 13 km.

-From Santa Ana this is a divided highway all along its 45 km to San Salvador, El Salvador's capital and largest city.
+From Santa Ana, this is a divided highway all along its 45 km to San Salvador, El Salvador's capital and largest city.
 At Nueva San Salvador, the highway passes near the Volcano de San Salvador.

 From San Salvador to Cojutepeque is about 15 km; following the highway southeast to San Miguel is about 65 km; the divided highway ends at San Vicente.
-From San Miguel to the El Salvador-Honduras border is about 30 km.
+From San Miguel to the El Salvador–Honduras border is about 30 km.

 In El Salvador, the highway also passes through the cities of Santa Tecla, Antiguo Cuscatlán, and San Martín.